 Himachal CM says govt will cooperate with CBI in Vimal Negi death case

-Sukhu claims he asked DGP Atul Verma to hand over investigation from state SIT to CBI, but doesn’t agree with high court order that no Himachal Pradesh-cadre officer should be part of the investigation.
+In a setback to the Sukhu-led Congress government, the Himachal Pradesh high court bench of Ajay Mohan Goel had on May 23 directed the CBI to take over the probe from the state police’s special investigation team (SIT), led by Shimla superintendent of police (SP) Sanjeev Gandhi

-Himachal Pradesh chief minister Sukhvinder Singh Sukhu on Monday said that his government would not appeal against the recent high court order of handing over the probe into the death of Vimal Negi, the chief engineer of the Himachal Pradesh Power Corporation, in March to the Central Bureau of Investigation (CBI).
+Himachal Pradesh chief minister Sukhvinder Singh Sukhu on Monday said that his government will not appeal against the recent high court order of handing over the probe into the death of Vimal Negi, chief engineer of the Himachal Pradesh power corporation, to the Central Bureau of Investigation (CBI).

 “We (the state government) will cooperate with the CBI and share all documents (related to the death).
 The state government will not appeal against the high court order.
 Vimal Negi should get justice,” Sukhu said while addressing a press conference in Shimla.

-In a setback to the Sukhu-led Congress government, the Himachal Pradesh high court bench of Ajay Mohan Goel had on May 23 directed the CBI to take over the probe from the state police’s special investigation team (SIT), led by Shimla SP Sanjeev Gandhi.
+In a setback to the Sukhu-led Congress government, the Himachal Pradesh high court bench of Ajay Mohan Goel had on May 23 directed the CBI to take over the probe from the state police’s special investigation team (SIT), led by Shimla superintendent of police (SP) Sanjeev Gandhi.
 The high court ordered that no Himachal Pradesh-cadre officer should be attached with the CBI team for a fair investigation.

 Sukhu, however, said: “I had asked the director general of police (DGP Atul Verma) to hand over the investigation to the CBI.
 But I don’t agree with the high court order that no Himachal Pradesh-cadre officer should be part of the CBI investigation for a fair probe.
+Whenever such investigation takes place, HP-cadre officers are involved… this (the order) raises a question on how many judges are from HP.
+All I am saying we should refrain from such comments.
 Vimal Negi’s family should get justice and the circumstances that led to his death should be investigated.”

 Negi went missing on March 10 and his body was recovered from Bhakra Dam in Bilaspur on March 18.
-His family members sat on a dharna outside the HPPCL office in Shimla with his body the next day, demanding a CBI inquiry but the state government remained adamant on not accepting their plea.
-Kiran Negi, the deceased’s wife, moved the high court seeking the CBI probe.
+Kiran Negi, the deceased’s wife, moved the high court on April 9 seeking a CBI probe.

+On the slugfest between the DGP and Shimla SP, Sukhu said: “Indiscipline will not be tolerated at any level.
+I will hold a meeting with officers and take a report.
+Action will follow.

+Sukhu, who also holds the home portfolio, did not delve into the course of action pertaining to the DGP’s to letter to ACS (home), recommending that the Shimla SP be suspended.
+“Just wait and see,” he said.

+On allegations of delay in acting on the ACS report, the CM said the investigation by ACS was administrative.
+“We sought legal opinion on why the ACS did not get rebuttal of accused officers on the allegations,” he said.

+The high court had questioned the delay on part of the state government in acting on an inquiry report filed by ACS (home) Onkar Chand Sharma.

-On leader of opposition Jai Ram Thakur’s demand for his resignation over the death of Vimal Negi and the subsequent “collapse of constitutional systems” in the state, Sukhu said: “The BJP is playing politics.
-The DGP had met me asking for changes in the SIT but I refused as the BJP was doing politics.
-Indiscipline will not be tolerated.”
+On leader of Opposition Jai Ram Thakur’s demand for his resignation over the death of Vimal Negi and the subsequent “collapse of constitutional systems” in the state, Sukhu said: “The BJP is playing politics.
+The DGP had met me asking for changes in the SIT, but I refused as the BJP was doing politics.”

 The CM addressed the press a day after the DGP recommended the suspension of Shimla superintendent of police Gandhi on grounds of misconduct, insubordination, and dereliction of duty.
 In a letter to the additional chief secretary (home), the DGP wrote, “In a press conference held by SP Shimla on May 24, he made unsubstantiated and inappropriate allegations against the chief secretary to the government of Himachal Pradesh as well as a constitutional authority in the state.”